apache/apisix/docs/en/latest/plugins/openfunction.md

 ### Create and Push a Function

-You can then create a function follow the [sample](https://github.com/OpenFunction/samples)
+You can then create a function following the [sample](https://github.com/OpenFunction/samples)

-When building a function, you’ll need to push your function container image to a container registry like Docker Hub or Quay.io.
-To do that you’ll need to generate a secret for your container registry first.
+You'll need to push your function container image to a container registry like Docker Hub or Quay.io when building a function.
+To do that, you'll need to generate a secret for your container registry first.

 ```shell
 REGISTRY_SERVER=https://index.docker.io/v1/ REGISTRY_USER=<your_registry_user> REGISTRY_PASSWORD=<your_registry_password>